Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 DAY 30:
 Is the Score Consistent
 Chef is watching a football match.
 The current score is A:B, that is, team 1 has scored A goals and team 2 has scored B goals.
 Chef wonders if it is possible for the score to become C:D at a later point in the game (i.e. team 1 has scored C goals and team 2 has scored D goals).
 Can you help Chef by answering his question?

+DAY 31:
+Chef Fantasy 11
+All of Chef's friends are playing fantasy cricket based upon the ODI World Cup, and Chef would like to join them.

+For a certain cricket match, Chef has decided upon his team of 11 players.
+However, he hasn't yet decided who should be the captain and who should be the vice-captain.

+He's narrowed his decision down to N players out of the 11, from which he'll choose one to be the captain and one to be the vice captain.
+How many different choices does he have?